Work First Family Services

 This program has the following requirements:

-Work First Employment Social Workers will help participants meet their requirements through supportive services such as: help with transportation, child care and other services as specified on their MRA Plan of Action.
-They will also make referrals to other community services and resources to help the participant to become self-sufficient.
+Work First Employment Social Workers will help participants meet their requirements through supportive services such as help with transportation, child care, and other services as specified in their MRA Plan of Action.
+They will also make referrals to other community services and resources to help the participant become self-sufficient.

 Work First Family Assistance

-In Work First Family Assistance we work with 2 types of families.
+In Work First Family Assistance, we work with two types of families.

 Child Only Families

-We work with Child Only Families in which the parent is not included in the case.
-In these cases the child / children live with parent / parents who receives SSI, an eligible relative or with someone who have court ordered legal custody or legal guardianship of the child/children.
-In these cases no adult can be include in the case.
+We work with child-only families in which the parent is not included in the case.
+In these cases, the child/children live with parent/parents who receive SSI, an eligible relative, or someone who has court-ordered legal custody or guardianship of the child/children.
+In these cases, no adult can be included.

-With our Child Only Families we have a Contracted Worker who works with caretakers.
-She has a monthly support group meeting to talk about other resources and services that may be available to them.
+With our Child-Only Families, we have a Contracted Worker who works with caretakers.
+She has a monthly support group meeting to discuss other resources and services that may be available to them.
 She also makes referrals to other community services and resources to help with problems or needs these children may have if they are available.

 Child & Parents Families

-We work with Families where the parent / parents are included in the case.
+We work with Families where the parent/parents are included in the case.
 These families have a state time limit of 24 months and a federal lifetime limit of 60 months.
 The Federal time limit follows the parent from state to state.
-Every month that a parent receives a Work First Check it counts toward their time clocks.
+A parent receives a Work First Check every month that counts toward their time clocks.

 After 24 Checks

-Once they receive 24 checks they have to go off our program for 3 years.
-During that time they can ask for an extension and if they are approved they can receive Work First for up to 6 months.
-They can request an extension more than one time.
+Once they receive 24 checks, they must go off our program for 3 years.
+During that time, they can ask for an extension, and if they are approved, they can receive Work First for up to 6 months.
+They can request an extension more than once.

 After 60 Checks

-The parent / parents have to complete work related activities each month to receive a Work First check for that month unless they have good cause.
-Once the hours have been completed and verified by the Employment Worker the Work First Check for that month is released the following month.
+The parent/parents must complete work-related activities each month to receive a Work First check for that month unless they have a good cause.
+Once the hours have been completed and verified by the employment worker, the Work First Check for that month will be released the following month.
 The February check is released in March.
-If they have a child under the age of 6 they have to complete 20 hours a week.
-If their youngest child is 6 years old or older they have to complete 30 hours a week.
-If both parents are in the home they have to complete a total of 35 hours a week.
-These activities include job search, work experience, short term training, education and VR services.
+If they have a child under the age of six, they must complete 20 hours a week.
+If their youngest child is six or older, they must complete 30 hours a week.
+If both parents are in the home, they must complete 35 hours a week.
+These activities include job search, work experience, short-term training, education, and VR services.

 Mutual Responsibility Agreement

-Along with completing the required hours the parent / parents have to comply with all requirements on the Mutual Responsibility Agreement.
-They have to keep all scheduled appointment with their workers, comply with child support, they have to verify their child/children are up to date with their health checks and immunization.
+Along with completing the required hours, the parent/parents must comply with all the Mutual Responsibility Agreement requirements.
+They have to keep all scheduled appointments with their workers, comply with child support, and verify their child/children are up to date with their health checks and immunizations.
 They also must report all changes in their situation within 10 calendar days.
-Single parents with a child under the age of 1 can be exempted from the work activities for a limit of 12 months in their lifetime.
+Single parents with a child under one can be exempted from work activities for 12 months in their lifetime.

 Child Support

-If a parent is receiving child support once they are approved for Work First Family Assistance their child support starts going to the state to pay the state back for the Work First Family Assistance check.
+If a parent is receiving child support once they are approved for Work First Family Assistance, the child support goes to the state to pay the state back for the Work First Family Assistance check.

 Work First Family Services Team